Pregnant Woman, Unborn Child Killed In Alleged Road Rage Crash In Long Beach

-LONG BEACH (CBSLA) — Authorities say a crash sparked by road rage claimed the lives of a pregnant woman and her unborn child in Long Beach this weekend.
+LONG BEACH (CBSLA) — A crash sparked by an apparent road rage incident claimed the lives of a pregnant woman and her unborn child in Long Beach this weekend.

 Officers responded to the intersection of Long Beach Boulevard and 52nd Street following a report of a crash just before 11:40 a.m.
-Saturday.READ MORE: Child Killed, 4 Deputies Injured In House Fire In Moreno Valley
+Saturday.READ MORE: 'Those That Think This Thing Is Not Close, It Is': Gov. Gavin Newsom Addresses Recall Election Happening Next Month

 When they arrived, they found three vehicles involved in a collision.